-As we all know, Jean Mill (maiden name: Sudgen) is the founder of the Bengal cat.
+As a lot of us know, Jean Mill (maiden name: Sugden) is considered to be the founder of the Bengal cat although others were involved in its development.
 When Jean Mill was a child her mother would insist that her cats were kept outside.
 And this is still the case for Mrs Mill as her husband is allergic to cats so all Mrs Mill’s cats are kept in zoo like conditions outside in 10′ by 10′ cages, with exercise wheels and access to a yard.
 Some people might find this distasteful.
 There are other aspects of her cat breeding methods that might raise eyebrows.
 The Bengal Cat origins (new window) are not as beautiful as the cat in my view.
 This is deliberately a bit provocative.

 She makes it clear that the character of the Bengal cat must be sweet and non-aggressive.
 There are 2 reasons for focusing on this.
 First, the purpose of the breed is to bring together the superb appearance (particularly the coat pattern and color) of the wild Asian leopard cat and the domesticity of the modern domestic cat.
 The end result really must be a clean combination of the two.
 Secondly, TICA will disqualify Bengal cats from the show if they threaten harm.
 The fear of the authorities in the car fancy is that this is, it seems to me, a breed “too far” and that the cats will be aggressive.
 In response breeders have committed themselves to ensuring that any aggression has been gradually bed out.